recaptime-dev/website/src/donate/faq.md

 * that amount is used or being used towards our projects or for team payroll
 * held in reserves or transferred to one of the following:
     * Hack Club HQ or any affliated projects or events
-    * an organization fiscally-sponsored by Hack Club through HCB or 501\(c)(3) US non-profit (or similar outside the US)
+    * an organization fiscally-sponsored by Hack Club through HCB or another 501\(c)(3) US non-profit (or similar outside the US)

 Currently, we can only process refunds for debit/credit card transactions processed via Stripe or PayPal due to the risk of refund fraud.
 Direct debit transactions processed through Stripe are also eligible for refunds, but may take longer to review and process for bank account holders outside the US.

+If you donate via our GitHub Sponsors, Ko-fi/Patreon/Buy Me A Coffee, or Discord Server Store page, platform refund policies apply.

 ## What are statement descriptors you use for bank statements?

 We use the following statement descriptors for online donations through the HCB fiscal sponsorship platform:

-* `HCKCLB` - HCB's short-form statement descriptor for card authorizations
+* `HCKCLB` or `HACKCLUB` - HCB's short-form statement descriptor for card authorizations
 * `HCB* RECAP TIME SQUAD` - Donations to [Recap Time Squad](https://hcb.hackclub.com/recaptime-dev) on HCB
 * `HCB* LOREBOOKS.WIKI` - Donations to [Community Lorebooks](https://hcb.hackclub.com) on HCB

-Outside the HCB where we handle transactions ourselves via Stripe on places like Open Collective, Substack, Ghost and Liberapay (or on our own), we use the following statement
+Outside the HCB where we handle transactions ourselves via Stripe on places like Open Collective, Substack, Ghost and Liberapay (or on our own), we use the following statement descriptors:
-descriptors:

 * `RECAPTIME.DEV` or `RTDEV`
 * `LOREBOOKS.WIKI` or `RTDEV* LOREBOOKS.WIKI`